saurvs/astro-rust/README.md

 * ecliptic geocentric coordinates
 * rectangular geocentric coordinates
 * ephemeris for physical observations
-* time of the begining of Carrington's synodic rotation
+* time of the beginning of Carrington's synodic rotation

 **The Moon**